-The city and county, through their land use regulations and housing policies will encourage the private sector to provide and maintain a mixture of housing types (e.g., single family, multiplexes, courtyard housing, townhomes, micro-units, and accessory dwelling units) with varied prices, sizes and densities, to meet the housing needs of the full range of the Boulder Valley population.
+The city and county, through their land use regulations and housing policies will encourage the private sector to provide and maintain a mixture of housing types with varied prices, sizes and densities, to meet the housing needs of the full range of the Boulder Valley population.
 The city will encourage developers to provide a mix of housing types within each development.